GeoMOER/geoAI/docs/units/_spotlight01/spotlight01-02_important_files_and_folders.md

 This is the folder for the collections.
 The collections are defined in the _config.yml file.
 All files in folders will be compiled as content in the navigation of the collections of your page.
 This folder is called "units" here because of the background in teaching at the Lab of Environmental Informatics.
 Note that only folders will be displayed, which are refered to in the _config.yml file.
 Note also that the alphabetical order of the files and folders equals the order of appearance of content in the webpage.
 You can change this order in the _config.yml file (good luck).

-**Notes**:
-* The md. files are compiled by Jekyll to HTML for display in the webpage
-* For local serving: if you change files (and save them), the changes will directly be processed for updating the page.
+**Notes**: The md. files are compiled by Jekyll to HTML for display in the webpage.
+For local serving: if you change files (and save them), the changes will directly be processed for updating the page.
 Do not forget to refresh the page in your browser for seeing the changes.
 {: .notice--info}